dkokov/RateEngine/doc/cdr_profile.md

     <param name="SchedTS" value="2018-12-01 00:00:00" />
 ```

-There are params only for CSV file.
+There are params only for CSV file.Vary importment param is 'file-field-num'.
+Gets files for CDR mediating from 'src-dir' and move to 'dst-dir' after that.
+The features 'getCDRsSched' is not working here.

 ``` XML
     <param name="src-dir" value="/usr/local/RateEngine/src-cdrs/" />